redhat-et/foundation-models-for-documentation/data/external/rhods/faq.md

 OpenShift Data Science is available for purchase worldwide.
 It is available in yearly and consumption-based SKUs on the Red Hat price book.
 Customers can also use their committed spend to purchase and run the cloud service option of Red Hat OpenShift Data Science directly from the AWS Marketplace ([North America](https://aws.amazon.com/marketplace/pp/prodview-co7uaxdm7qnkq?sr=0-1&ref_=beagle&applicationId=AWSMPContessa), [EMEA](https://aws.amazon.com/marketplace/pp/prodview-fuxkweo2tdmr2)).

-Customers can also try out RHODS for free in the [Developer Sandbox](https://developers.redhat.com/developer-sandbox/activities/use-rhods-to-master-nlp) and as part of the OpenShift Dedicated 60-day trial or as part of the [ROSA with RHODS Level Up Program](https://source.redhat.com/groups/public/crosssellupsell/level_up_openshift/level_up_rosa).
+Customers can also try out RHODS for free in the [Developer Sandbox](https://developers.redhat.com/developer-sandbox/activities/use-rhods-to-master-nlp).

 ### Is an on-prem option to OpenShift Data Science be offered?